wavelike/ml_project_template/README.md

 ## Project structure

+The following directories and files are part of the project:

     ml_project_template: project root, to be renamed according to your project's title -d data: storage directory for (small) datasets and model artifacts -d deployment: specific functionalities for various api frameworks and cloud providers